HL7/fhir-qi-core/input/pages/index.md

 ### Terminology Bindings

-Uniformity in vocabularies and value sets enhances the interoperability of knowledge artifacts, but also forces data owners to translate local data into the required vocabulary.
+Uniformity in vocabularies and value sets enhances the interoperability of knowledge artifacts but also forces data owners to translate local data into the required vocabulary.
 As a US Realm product, QI-Core requires value sets and vocabularies referenced in the ONC Common Clinical Data Set (CCDS) and the US Core Data for Interoperability.
 Because QI-Core is expected to be applied outside the US Realm, and in clinical settings where local terminologies exist,